US cancels talks on $200 mln for Microvast battery company -source | Law-Order

 The grant had been set to support work by General Motors and Microvast on developing specialized EV battery separator technology and building a new separator plant in the United States, work that had been expected to create hundreds of new jobs.
 GM did not immediately respond to a request for comment.

-Senator John Barrasso, the top Republican on the Senate energy committee, had written a separate letter to Granholm saying that Microvast was "joined at the hip with China" and that the award was antithetical to the intent of the infrastructure law.
+Senator John Barrasso, the top Republican on the Senate energy committee, who had previously written a separate letter to Granholm saying that Microvast was "joined at the hip with China" and that the award was antithetical to the intent of the infrastructure law, said on Monday: "(The administration) should ... overhaul its grant making process and conduct due diligence before issuing press releases."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)